LucasDelfino92/morrowindsharp/mw2.md

 Mesh replacer that reduces the dimensions and spikiness of Orcish Boots.
 - [**Snow Prince Armor Redux (MMC Edit)**](https://www.nexusmods.com/morrowind/mods/49232) by Saint_Jiub, Moranar, and Sigourn
 Remodel and retexture of the Ancient Steel Armor set found in Bloodmoon.
-  - This is an edit of [**Snow Prince Armor Redux**](https://www.nexusmods.com/morrowind/mods/42344?) that adds unique icons to the armor, fixes an issue with the helm not using its new unique model, and optimizes the textures for a smaller download.
 - [**Soldier Belts Fix**](https://www.nexusmods.com/morrowind/mods/25556) by Alaisiagae
 Gives the Templar, Imperial, and Indoril Belts unique meshes and icons.
 - [**Weapon Sheathing**](https://www.nexusmods.com/morrowind/mods/46069) by TES3 Community